 Narges Mohammadi is an independent journalist and the former vice-president and spokesperson of the Defenders of Human Rights Center (DHRC), which advocates for human rights reform and represents political prisoners and prisoners of conscience in legal proceedings.
 She is also involved in campaigning against the death penalty in Iran.

-Mohammadi has long suffered from persecution at the hands of the Iranian authorities; she has been banned from travelling abroad since 2009, when the authorities confiscated her passport.
+Mohammadi has long suffered from persecution at the hands of the Iranian authorities; she has been banned from traveling abroad since 2009, when the authorities confiscated her passport.
 The following year, Mohammadi was arrested from her home without a warrant and held in connection with her work with the Defenders of Human Rights Center.
 Immediately following her release on bail on 1 July 2010, Mohammadi moved to France with her husband, Taghi Rahmani.

 After making a speech in 2014 criticizing Evin Prison’s horrific treatment of prisoners went viral on social media networks, Mohammadi was summoned by Evin Prison later that year and then arrested and sentenced to 16 years in May 2015 on the basis of new charges: five years in prison for ‘gathering and colluding with intent to harm national security’, one year in prison for ‘spreading propaganda against the system’ and 10 years for ‘founding and running an illegal organization’ for her work with Legam, advocating against the death penalty.
 The sentence handed down to the Iranian journalist was upheld by an appeals court in September 2016.
 According to reports, Mohammadi now faces an additional charge of ‘insulting officers while being transferred to a hospital’ after she filed a complaint with regards to the treatment she experienced at the hands of prison guards when she was transferred to hospital for examinations.